JorelAli/CommandAPI/docssrc/src/shading.md

 public class CommandAPIConfig {
-    CommandAPIConfig verboseOutput(boolean value); // Enables verbose logging CommandAPIConfig silentLogs(boolean value);    // Disables ALL logging (except errors) }
+    CommandAPIConfig verboseOutput(boolean value); // Enables verbose logging CommandAPIConfig silentLogs(boolean value);    // Disables ALL logging (except errors) CommandAPIConfig useLatestNMSVersion(boolean value); // Whether the latest NMS implementation should be used or not CommandAPIConfig missingExecutorImplementationMessage(String value); // Set message to display when executor implementation is missing
+}
 ```